d-podkorytov/syslogsc/README.md

     *) Remove preambule, write message to this file

     So all syslog messages will be distributed inside a set of syslogs files.
-    Each kind of preambule <N> will be inside it's own file.
+    Each kind of preambule "<N>" will be inside it's own file.

     While more simple syslogs writes incoming messages as is, without any transformation.